-OVERCOMING THE CHALLENGES OF PRODUCTIONIZING AI
+HOW TO OVERCOME THE CHALLENGES OF PRODUCTIONIZING AI

-Putting AI models in production is notoriously difficult.
-The challenges have many different nuances and summarising those in one short blog post is ambitious.
-Instead, this blog post shortly summarizes the fundamental challenges of productionizing AI models and how we at 2021.AI accommodate these on our AI platform Grace.
+Putting AI models in production is notoriously tricky, and the challenges have many different nuances.
+This blog post summarizes the fundamental difficulties of productionizing AI models and how we, at 2021.AI, accommodate these on our Grace AI Platform.

 - Minimizing time-to-production